alanng10/class-lang/Docue/Article/Word/a.md

 Word "save" has meaning that is saved.

+Word "archive" has meaning that is stored object.

 Word "auto" has meaning that is entity to do effect.

 Word "node" has meaning that is entity.